 This script allows the user to change the Linux kernel firmware.
-It requires one argument: the path to the file to be uploaded to the Unison.
+It requires one argument: the path to the file to be uploaded to the Tempus LX.
 Changing the Linux kernel firmware will enable IPv6 operation and should only be done if you have a requirement for IPv6.
-See Chapter 6 - IPv6 Information and Performing the Linux Kernel Upgrade in Appendix B - Upgrading the Firmware for more information.
+See Chapter 7 - IPv6 Information and Performing the Linux Kernel Upgrade in Appendix B - Upgrading the Firmware for more information.

-Set upgradekernel /tmp/newkernelimage
+Set Tempus LX response: upgradekernel /tmp/newkernelimage Interactive shell script is started.